Treason Act 1547: New offences under the act

-These provisions were all repealed by the Treason Act 1553, the first Act to be passed in the reign of Mary I. However the second on the above list was soon re-enacted in the Treason Act 1554.
-The 1554 Act also made it an offence to say that the King or Queen should not have their title, which was punishable by "perpetual imprisonment" for a first offence and treason on the second offence, or treason on the first offence if done in writing.
+These provisions were all repealed by the Treason Act 1553 (1 Mar.
+Sess.
+1. c.
+1), the first act to be passed in the reign of Mary I. However the second on the above list was soon re-enacted in the Treason Act 1554 (1 & 2 Ph. & M. c.
+10).
+The 1554 act also made it an offence to say that the king or queen should not have their title, which was punishable by "perpetual imprisonment" for a first offence and treason on the second offence, or treason on the first offence if done in writing.

 Other provisions

+Section 10 removed benefit of clergy for the crimes of murder, housebreaking, horse stealing, highway robbery, and sacrilege, retaining it for other crimes.
+Section 14 created a privilege of Parliament by extending benefit of clergy to all peers, even illiterates, for a first offence of any felony except murder and treason, exempting even the substitute penalties (burning the hand, loss of inheritance, corruption of the blood).
+Section 15 confirmed peers' right to be tried by the Lords.

+Section 5 of the act repealed the Statute of Proclamations (also known as Proclamation by the Crown Act 1539 (31 Hen.
+8. c.
+8)), that had ordained that most Proclamations issued by the King in Council should be obeyed as though they were acts of Parliament.

-Section 19 stipulated that a prosecution for treason consisting only of "open preaching or words only" must be brought within 30 days of the offence (or six months if the accused was outside the realm).
+Section 19 of the act stipulated that a prosecution for treason consisting only of "open preaching or words only" must be brought within 30 days of the offence (or six months if the accused was outside the realm).

-Section 20 of the Act put the common law offence of misprision (concealing) of treason on a statutory basis.
+Section 20 of the act put the common law offence of misprision (concealing) of treason on a statutory basis.

-Section 21 made it lawful to address the King of France by that title.
+Section 21 of the act made it lawful to address the King of France by that title.
 Up until then, the English kings had claimed that title for themselves (and did not formally renounce it until 1801).

+Repeal

+Section 16 of the act was repealed by section 56 of, and part I of schedule 2 to, the Administration of Estates Act 1925 (15 & 16 Geo.
+5. c.
+23).

+The rest of the act was repealed by the Statute Law Revision Act 1948.